Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @section occt_algorithms_10c_Cells Cells Builder algorithm

-The Cells Builder algorithm has been designed as an extension of the General Fuse algorithm.
-The result of General Fuse algorithm is all split parts of the arguments.
-The Cells Builder algorithm provides means to specify uniquely any split part of the arguments, which are called Cells, to be taken or avoided in the result.
+The Cells Builder algorithm is an extension of the General Fuse algorithm.
+The result of General Fuse algorithm contains all split parts of the arguments.
+The Cells Builder algorithm provides means to specify if any given split part of the arguments (referred to as Cell) can be taken or avoided in the result.

-The possibility of selecting any Cell allows combining any possible result and gives the Cells Builder algorithm a very wide application - from building the result of any Boolean operation to building the result of any application-specific operation.
+The possibility of selecting any Cell allows combining any possible result and gives the Cells Builder algorithm a very wide sphere of application - from building the result of any Boolean operation to building the result of any application-specific operation.

-The algorithm builds the Cells only once, and then just reuses these Cells for combining the result.
-This gives the algorithm the performance advantage over the Booleans which are always rebuilding the splits to obtain the desirable result.
+The algorithm builds Cells only once and then just reuses them for combining the result.
+This gives this algorithm the performance advantage over Boolean operations, which always rebuild the splits to obtain the desirable result.

-Thus, the Cells Builder algorithm can be especially useful for simulating Boolean expressions - sequence of Boolean operations on the same arguments.
+Thus, the Cells Builder algorithm can be especially useful for simulating Boolean expressions, i.e. a sequence of Boolean operations on the same arguments.
 Instead of performing many Boolean operations it allows getting the final result in a single operation.
-Usage of the Cells Builder will also be beneficial if you need to obtain a few results of different Boolean operations on the same arguments - Cut and Common for example.
+The Cells Builder will also be beneficial to obtain the results of different Boolean operations on the same arguments - Cut and Common, for example.

-The Cells Builder algorithm also provides the possibility to remove any internal boundaries between splits of the same type, i.e. fuse any same-dimensional parts added into result and keep any other separate.
-It is implemented through the Cells material approach - to remove boundary between two Cells, both of these Cells should be assigned with the same material ID.
-But, if the same material ID has been assigned to the Cells of different dimension, the removal of the internal boundaries for that material will not be performed.
-Currently, such case is considered as limitation for the algorithm.
+The Cells Builder algorithm also provides the possibility to remove any internal boundaries between splits of the same type, i.e. to fuse any same-dimensional parts added into the result and to keep any other parts as separate.
+This possibility is implemented through the Cells material approach: to remove the boundary between two Cells, both Cells should be assigned with the same material ID.
+However, if the same material ID has been assigned to the Cells of different dimension, the removal of the internal boundaries for that material will not be performed.
+Currently, such case is considered a limitation for the algorithm.

 The algorithm can also create containers from the connected Cells added into result - WIRES from Edges, SHELLS from Faces and COMPSOLIDS from Solids.